 Dr. Azizah al-Hibri, PhD, JD

 Dr. al-Hibri has written many articles on Muslim women’s rights.
-Her most recent publication is “Islamic Worldview: Islamic Jurisprudence, An American Muslim Perspective, Vol. 1 (ABA Book Publishing 2014) and is currently completing the second volume of this groundbreaking series that revisits traditional Islamic Jurisprudence in order to develop a modern enlightened understanding of Islam with respect to gender, marriage, family, and democratic governance.
+Her most recent publication is “The Islamic Worldview: Islamic Jurisprudence, An American Muslim Perspective (ABA Book Publishing 2014).
+This book critically examines traditional Islamic Jurisprudence in order to develop a gender-equitable understanding of Islam, with respect to society, marriage, family, and democratic governance.
 She is currently working on expanding her research to other areas.

 Dr. al-Hibri was a presidential appointee to the United States Commission on International Religious Freedom (2011-2013), a Library of Congress ScholarinResidence, and Fulbright scholar and National Humanities Center scholar (2000-2001).
 Dr. al-Hibri is signatory to the Marrakesh Declaration (2016) and the Washington Declaration (2017) asserting freedom of conscience for religious minorities in Muslim countries.

 Dr. al-Hibri is currently a member of the board of directors of the Fulbright Association.
 She has received many honors and awards, including the Virginia First Freedom Award, presented in 2007 by the Council for America’s First Freedom, the Life Time Achievement Award in 2009 from the Journal of Law & Religion and the Dr. Betty

 Shabazz Recognition Award in 2006 from Women in Islam.
 She was also the first American woman invited to deliver a Dars Hassani in Morocco.
 This lecture is part of the official Ramadan lecture series “Al Dourous Al-Hassaniyyah,” attended by King Muhammad VI and televised to the public.

 Dr. al-Hibri and her family foundation have been providing grants to KARAMAH since its inception.